-The Company has entered into Scientific Advisory Board Member Agreements with certain members of its Scientific Advisory Board (the "SAB Agreements").
-The SAB Agreements contain substantially similar terms and primarily relate to the protection of the Company's intellectual property.
+We have entered into Scientific Advisory Board Member Agreements with certain members of our Scientific Advisory Board (the "SAB Agreements").
+The SAB Agreements contain substantially similar terms and primarily relate to the protection of our intellectual property.
 The SAB Agreements also include provisions for the members' compensation for the services performed as a member of the Scientific Advisory Board.
 Messrs.
 Kutz, Brandt and Smyth each are paid a monetary fee for each year of service provided.